couchbase/couchbase-lite-core/Replicator/tests/data/README.md

 4. Open another shell at this directory
 5. `sync_gateway ssl_config.json`

 This uses a self-signed certificate.
-You can find a copy of the certificate at `cert.pem`; if you need a binary (DER) version, there's one checked into couchbase-lite-ios as `SelfSigned.cer`.
+You can find a copy of the certificate at `cert.pem`; the private key is `privkey.pem`.

 >* **SECURITY WARNING:** The configuration file here opens the admin port (4985) to the network, to allow the unit tests to run on a different device (such as a phone) and still be able to erase server databases.
 This is **far too insecure** for use with anything other than test data!
 Don’t copy this config.json and use it for your own configurations, at least without removing the `adminInterface` property.

+# HTTP Proxy Testing

+Also in this directory is `tinyproxy.conf`, a configuration file for [tinyproxy](https://tinyproxy.github.io) that supports the unit tests in `RESTClientTest.cc`.

+To install tinyproxy on macOS, just run `brew install tinyproxy`; for other platforms, see the tinyproxy website.

+To start the proxy for testing, you can just `cd` to this directory and run `./tinyproxy.conf`, or else `tinyproxy -d -c tinyproxy.conf`.